opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 ### 1.2 OGSP Vision

-The Open Growing System Protocol envisions a world where advanced plant cultivation technology is accessible to everyone, from commercial growers to hobbyists and researchers.
+The Open Growing System Protocol envisions a solarpunk future where advanced plant cultivation technology is accessible to everyone, from small-scale farmers to community growers, hobbyists, and researchers.
 By creating open standards for growing systems, OGSP aims to:

-- **Democratize Access**: Make advanced growing techniques available to growers of all skill levels and resource capabilities
+- **Democratize Access**: Make advanced growing techniques available to growers of all skill levels and resource capabilities, particularly those historically excluded from technological advancement
-- **Enable Innovation**: Create a foundation for community-driven innovation in plant cultivation
+- **Enable Innovation**: Create a foundation for community-driven innovation in plant cultivation that serves ecological and social justice
-- **Break Down Silos**: Eliminate proprietary barriers that prevent interoperability between systems
+- **Break Down Silos**: Eliminate proprietary barriers that prevent interoperability between systems and concentrate power in large agribusinesses
-- **Foster Knowledge Sharing**: Create mechanisms for growers to share and improve cultivation methodologies
+- **Foster Knowledge Sharing**: Create mechanisms for growers to share and improve cultivation methodologies, preserving and enhancing traditional and community knowledge
 - **Accelerate Advancement**: Speed the development of more efficient, sustainable growing practices through collaborative improvement
+- **Promote Economic Justice**: Empower small farmers with technology that helps them compete with large-scale industrial agriculture
+- **Support Sustainable Agriculture**: Prioritize ecological sustainability in all aspects of the protocol's development and implementation

 OGSP represents a fundamental shift from closed, proprietary growing systems to an open ecosystem where components can be mixed and matched, recipes can be shared and improved, and innovation can flourish through community collaboration.
+This shift is not merely technical but socioeconomic, aiming to redistribute power in agricultural systems and create more equitable and sustainable food and plant cultivation systems.

 ### 1.3 History and Evolution